-4. The unit shall ensure that periodical monitoring shall be carried out to assess the concentration of 5.
-The unit shall maintain moored data buoy in the vicinity of the effluent discharge to continuously
+4. The unit shall ensure that periodical monitoring shall be carried out to assess the concentration of toxic trace metals in the reject water.

+5. The unit shall maintain moored data buoy in the vicinity of the effluent discharge to continuously monitor the changes in the selected physiochemical parameters.